Subhadeep2609/Typing-Speed-Test-Game/README.md

 * Vanilla JavaScript for logic and real-time updates

+🎯 How to Play

+* When the game starts, a random paragraph will appear.

+* Start typing — the timer will begin automatically.

-Correct letters will turn green, mistakes in red.
+* Correct letters will turn green, mistakes in red.

-Try to type as many correct words as possible before the timer ends.
+* Try to type as many correct words as possible before the timer ends.

-Click "Try Again" to reset the game and test yourself again!
+* Click "Try Again" to reset the game and test yourself again!